flutter/flutter-intellij/flutter-studio/README.md

 then import the flutter-studio plugin and add it as a dependent on the Flutter plugin.

+TODO: Update instructions for running GUI tests.

+Modify auto-generated run config:
+- Change working directory to $SRC$
+- Use class path of module intellij.idea.community.main
+- Add envar: GUI_TEST_SRC=/path/to/flutter-intellij/flutter-studio/testSrc

+Use IntelliJ CE to run tests.
+UE has a React Native plugin that causes errors.
+Have to edit two Dart classes that do not compile:
+OpenObservatoryUrlAction and DartProjectTemplate.

+REMAINDER IS OBSOLETE

 The GUI tests must be run in the same version of IntelliJ used by the Android Studio dev team.
 Currently that is 2018.2.